Bartender in Boston: 3 Key Takeaways

 - Key skills (mixology knowledge, customer service, multitasking)

-Finding a Bartending Job in Boston
+Landing a Bartending Job in Boston: Tips That Work

 Boston’s bar scene is diverse, with everything from Irish pubs and sports bars to craft cocktail lounges and nightclubs.